DonnyZhao/wbteq/README.md

 * The first task, create two new envrionment variables
 `WBTEQ_DB_NAME` - the database name you have write permission
 `WBTEQ_DB_URL` - database URL
-* Find the file `system_tables_ddl.sql` and execute the SQLs to create system tables on Teradata
+* Find the file `system_tables_ddl.sql` and execute the SQLs to create system tables and SPs on Teradata
 * Run the test case by run `python test_wbteq.py` - check if any failed
 * Install the package by `python setup.py install` (you may need the permission depends on where to be installed)